malinlarsson/courses/annotation/2017/practical_session/prokka.md

 You could now also visualise all this information using a genome browser, such as [IGV](http://www.broadinstitute.org/igv/home).
 IGV requires a genome fasta file and any number of annotation files in GTF or GFF3 format (note that GFF3 formatted file tend to look a bit weird in IGV sometimes).

-- Do you see any differences with the different options and no options you used?
+- Do you see any differences with the different options and no option you used?